antrea-io/antrea/docs/design/ovs-pipeline.md

 addresses.
 There are some cases where the source IP of the packets through the local Antrea gateway port is not the local Antrea gateway IP address:

-- When Antrea is deployed with kube-proxy, and `AntreaProxy` is not enabled, packets from local Pods destined for Services will first go through the gateway port, get load-balanced by the kube-proxy data path (undergoes DNAT) then re-enter the OVS pipeline through the gateway port (through an "onlink" route, installed by Antrea, directing the DNAT'd packets to the gateway port), resulting in the source IP being that of a local Pod.
+- When Antrea is deployed with kube-proxy, and the feature `AntreaProxy` is not enabled, packets from local Pods destined for Services will first go through the gateway port, get load-balanced by the kube-proxy data path (undergoes DNAT) then re-enter the OVS pipeline through the gateway port (through an "onlink" route, installed by Antrea, directing the DNAT'd packets to the gateway port), resulting in the source IP being that of a local Pod.
-- When Antrea is deployed without kube-proxy, and both `AntreaProxy` and `proxyAll` are enabled, packets from the external network destined for Services will be routed to OVS through the gateway port without masquerading source IP.
+- When Antrea is deployed without kube-proxy, and both the feature `AntreaProxy` and option `proxyAll` are enabled, packets from the external network destined for Services will be routed to OVS through the gateway port without masquerading source IP.
 - When Antrea is deployed with kube-proxy, packets from the external network destined for Services whose `externalTrafficPolicy` is set to `Local` will get load-balanced by the kube-proxy data path (undergoes DNAT with a local Endpoint selected by the kube-proxy) and then enter the OVS pipeline through the gateway (through a "onlink"